Explore our current model boat projects and discover what makes them stand out:

 The "Ring of Light" project typically exemplifies the pure quality of a bygone era of the 'Golden 30s' when boating holidays on the Norfolk Broads experienced a boom in demand.
 New highly attractive, low wash designs, honouring protection of the riverbanks and associated wildlife, of which Ring Of Lights' designer and builder 'Herbert Woods' was famous for, arrived, capturing the essence of classic boat design.

-We therefore decided to honour the design, and take up the challenge of redrawing her keel, deck sheer, transom, rudder, portlight positions, stemhead and main cabin profile.
+We found the drawings to be somewhat basic in resemblance of the original design, with some redesign needed to faithfully represent the original.
+We therefore decided to honour the design, and take up the challenge of redrawing her keel, deck sheer, transom, rudder, portlight positions, stemhead and main cabin outer bulkhead profile.

-Being a classic craft of popular design, we decided to reproduce a number of the fittings through a silicone rubber moulding process, which can be used for models of the same scale.
+Being a classic craft of popular design, we decided to reproduce a number of the fittings through a silicone rubber moulding process, which can be used for other models of the same scale.

-As we continue to make progress on 'Ring' further photos will be added to this slideshow.
+As we continue to make progress on 'Ring', further photos will be added to this slideshow.
 Pop back and enjoy the finishing sequence at your leisure.

-Yare And Bure One Design Class
+Yare And Bure One Design Sailing Dinghy

 Designed by Ernest Woods in 1908, for a competition by Yare and Bure sailing club, which wanted to establish a 'One Design' class.
-The aim was to remove all differences between boats other than the skill of the helm, to limit costly development and arguements over sailing handicaps.
+The aim was to remove all differences between boats other than the skill of the helm, to limit costly development and disagreements over sailing handicaps.

-Ernest Woods built 69 boats, and on his death his nephew Herbert Woods became the class boatbuilder.
+Ernest Woods built 69 boats, and on his death his nephew, Herbert Woods became the class boatbuilder.
 Herbert built a further 24 boats, until the price of building in wood became prohibitive.

 In more recent times, a mould was taken of an Ernest Woods boat to allow GRP hulls to be built, as all the YBODs have been constructed since No.94.

-We have not yet decided upon a name for this model, which will be likely during the final stages of her build.
+We have not yet decided upon a name for this model, which will be likely named during the final stages of her build.

 As we continue to make progress, construction photos will be added to this slideshow.
 Pop back and enjoy the build sequence at your leisure.